Binary-Eater/Intel-Galileo-Pi-Bluetooth-Ethernet-Bridge/README.md

 Now cd into the directory that has the test-nap script that came with this repo.

-Now run if using the script for the first time
+Now run the command below if using the script for the first time

 ```sh
 sudo chmod 755 test-nap
 ```

-An now you can run
+And now you can run

 ```sh
 ./test-nap br0
 ```

+Congratulations!
+You can now bridge ethernet through bluetooth! :)

 ### Version
 0.0.1